jianhong/primerDesigner/README.md

 ## gene list file

 The target gene symbol list.
-One symbol per line. see genelist.txt. if GO term is supplied, set golist to TRUE.
+One symbol per line.
+Default is genelist.txt. if GO term is supplied, set golist to TRUE.

 ## run scipt